Capital One 360: A Competitive Banking Option

 My son’s savings account at Capital One 360 offers the % yield that kicks the crap out of the 0.20% he was getting at the local credit union.
 It’s easy to monitor the account from your own dashboard and to teach your child the value of saving early on.

 You can open a checking account with Capital One 360 and earn a yield on the balance.
-Current yields range from 0.19% to 0.84%, depending on how much money is in the account.
-You can get an ATM card that is now accepted at Capital One ATMs in addition to the free in-network ATMs previously available.
+Current yields range from 0.20% to 0.80%, depending on how much money is in the account.
+There are 2,000 Capital One ATMs in addition to 38,000 fee-free Allpoint ATMs account holders can use.

 - This account has no fees and no minimums, and you can use P2P Payments to send money to family and friends for free.